mlpack/mlpack/doc/embedded/crosscompile_armv7.md

-## Run mlpack bindings on Raspberry PI
+## Run mlpack bindings on Raspberry Pi

 In this article, we explore how to run mlpack command-line programs on a Raspberry Pi 2.  mlpack is a great choice for machine learning tasks on embedded